eslint/eslint/docs/rules/no-restricted-syntax.md

-# disallow specified syntax (no-restricted-syntax)
+# no-restricted-syntax

+Disallows specified syntax.

 JavaScript has a lot of language features, and not everyone likes all of them.
 As a result, some projects choose to disallow the use of certain language features altogether.
 For instance, you might decide to disallow the use of `try-catch` or `class`, or you might decide to disallow the use of the `in` operator.